 What one earth!
 While we were sleeping the snow was quietly falling.
-We don’t often get snow at Blackheath….not .this much anyway.
+We don’t often get the white stuff at Blackheath….not .this much anyway.

 Well bless my heart!
 A little bit of magic.

-Better hop back inside, mate.
+Better hop back inside now, mate.
 You need a warm breakfast.
 Porridge would be the best I think.
 And hot, strong tea.
 I notice you share your guardian Pauline Conolly’s interest in crime.